jboynyc/cmus_app/README.md

 # cmus-remote web app

-This is a web app to remote control a server instance of [`cmus`](http://cmus.sf.net), a powerful music player.
+This is a web app to control a server instance of [`cmus`](http://cmus.sf.net), a powerful music player, remotely.
 So far it only supports basic player and volume controls, not adding items to the playlist.

 ![Screenshot of cmus_app running in Firefox](cmus-app-screenshot.png)